Get

 Image Credit: Peter Iulian, Shutterstock

-A routine can help your cat and kitten feel more confident and secure about their daily life.
+A routine can help your cat and kitten feel more confident and secure in their daily life.
 Try to schedule things like meal times, and stick to a routine with meetings between your cat and kitten.
 They’ll both need time to relax on their own after meetings, so make sure you give them plenty of time to do so.
 Keeping to a routine can also help minimize stress.

 10. Stay patient!